 |7 drops||Medium high|

 As a general rule, use the same number of drops of AFO-C (SFO-C or LFO-C) as of palladium.
-12 drops of metal salt will usually suffice for an image; some may discern a stronger or richer image with more metal salt; increase the sensitizer drops as well.
+20 drops of metal salt will usually suffice for an image; some may discern an acceptable image with less metal salt; increase the sensitizer drops as well.
 Also note that using less sensitizer than metal reduces contrast.

 To make an 8x10 print: